dongtsi/DeepAID/readme.md

 # Customizing Interpreters

 DeepAID follows a general interpretation framework for various types of DL models and security domains.
-The core idea of interpreting anomalies in DeepAID is searching a **reference** and interpreting throuth the **difference** between the **reference** and anomaly.
+The core idea of interpreting anomalies in DeepAID is searching a **reference** and interpreting through the **difference** between the **reference** and anomaly.
 The searching process is limited by several considerations (i.e., constraints) to generate high-qulity results.
 Here is an illustration:
 ![framework](instruction/framework.gif)

 **See our [paper](https://arxiv.org/abs/2109.11495) for more technical details and the [instruction](instruction/main.md) of building Interpreters for your own models.**